magarenzo/DroidTooth-File-Transfer/README.md

 # DroidTooth File Transfer

-Listens for Bluetooth connection from nearby Android Server and responds to received protocols
+Listen for Bluetooth connection from nearby Android Server and respond to received protocols

 ## Abstract